felipe31/questionandanswer/README.md

 GET /users
 ```
 ## Testing
-This API can be tested automatically using `go test` or manually, by using the [Postman](https://github.com/Felipe31/questionandanswer/blob/main/Go%20QuestionAndAnswer.com.postman_collection.json) file.
+This API can be tested automatically using `go test` or manually, by using the [Postman](https://github.com/Felipe31/questionandanswer/blob/main/Go%20QuestionAndAnswer.com.postman_collection.json) file (which contains one test case for each route).
+Note: `go test` does **not** test the route handlers yet.

 ## Things to add
 - Get answers by user: this feature could help checking who is more active in the community
+- Test each route handler.

 ---
 Note: This project is for learning/testing.
 It is not taking any security measure.
 All the important data (as db username and password) is in plain text.